IPA.CONF(5) IPA.CONF(5)

 The ipa.conf file is a configuration file for ipa(8).
 This file or any

-other one, specified in the -f option in the ipa(8) command line, is
+other one specified in the -f option in the ipa(8) command line is read

 FILE FORMAT